Polyanyanwu/pension-adviser-pp3/README.md

   3. CSS (used in styling the html elements on the page)

-The Python libraries and ancillary technolgies used are given below.
+The Python libraries and ancillary technologies used are given below.

 ### **Python Libraries**